Triennale der Moderne > Triennial of Modernism

 Creating Networks on EU Level

-As a rule, the German program and its organisation is financed by state funds, subsidies, third-party funds and/or the project partners‘ own funds.
+As a rule, the German programme and its organisation is financed by state funds, subsidies, third-party funds and/or the project partners‘ own funds.

 In addition to this national perspective and back history of the event, a Europe-wide festival and network of modernism is to be established in the near future.
 In this network-project cities, locations and actors from across Europe with similar focus will interact, share interests, join activities and mutually promote each other.